Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cockapoo_mountaintreks_Shutterstock

-Combining the energetic traits from the Cocker Spaniel DNA and being trainable from the Poodle side, this is a very smart breed.
+The Cockapoo is a crossbreed of a purebred Poodle and a purebred Cocker Spaniel and is one of the most popular hybrids in the world.
+With the energetic nature and intelligence of the Cocker Spaniel and Poodle, the Cockapoo is a very smart breed.
 However, their appearance varies widely, and they draw some features from the Spaniel and others from the Poodle parent.
-The height and weight will also vary depending on the parent; therefore, it’s best to get the information from the breeder.
+The height and weight will also vary depending on the parent.

-Cockapoo breeds come in a huge range of colors ranging from cream, black, and brown.
+Cockapoos can have several coat colors, including cream, black, and brown.
 Your pet could either have long, scruffy waves or tight curls.
-The fur is retained during a change in season, and they’ll rarely shed.
-Despite this, you need to groom your dog once or twice a week to prevent the coat from matting.
+The fur is retained during a change in season and rarely sheds.
+Despite that, you must groom your dog once or twice weekly to prevent the coat from matting.

 As pets, Cockapoos make great companions.
-They are energetic and therefore need an active family.
+They are energetic and, therefore, need an active family.
 They are also friendly and fun-loving, making them perfect for your entire family.
-This breed is a Velcro dog that follows its keepers all the time and loves being petted.
+The Cockapoo is a Velcro dog that follows their owners around and loves being petted.

 2. Corkie (Yorkshire Terrier x Cocker Spaniel Mix)

-Despite their small appearance, this breed is aggressive and brave.
-As small- to medium-sized dogs, they will grow to around 12 inches tall and weigh approximately 10 to 12 pounds.
-Their fur coats are uniquely long and silky, and flow like the coat of a Yorkshire Terrier.
+This is a mix of a Cocker Spaniel and a Yorkshire Terrier.
+The Corkie is a small companion dog known for their sweet and fun-loving nature.
+They inherit good qualities from both parents and are affectionate, playful pups.
+Despite their small size, the Corkie is aggressive and brave.
+As small- to medium-sized dogs, they grow to around 12 inches tall and weigh approximately 10 to 12 pounds.
+Their fur coats are long and silky and flow like the coat of a Yorkshire Terrier.
 The coats require regular grooming and trimming.

-Because of their small size, the Corkie is well suited for families with older kids to help with the socialization process.
-In addition, this dog might be an excellent option for people prone to allergies because they come from a line of hypoallergenic Yorkie parents.
+Because of their small size, the Corkie is well suited for families with older kids to help with socialization.
+In addition, the Corkie might be an excellent option for people prone to allergies because they come from a line of hypoallergenic Yorkie parents.
 However, you’ll need to confirm these details with your breeder, especially if you have family members who are allergic.

 3. Spanador (Cocker Spaniel x Labrador Retriever Mix)